JordyCode/ProjectLudusGroup6/README.md

 - Trained the dataset together with the group members
 - Analyse the results together
 - Testing the model on webcam and pictures together on school and Discord

+ ## TFGD division of tasks:

+ Jordy:
+- Made the sequence diagram
+- Helped with the use case and activity diagram
+- Made the API (SwaggerDocs) with the group members

+Abhishek:
+- Made the use case diagram and description
+- Made the API (SwaggerDocs) with the group members

+Nick:
+- Made the activity, class and state diagram
+- Made the API (SwaggerDocs) with the group members